-EU trade agreements
+EU trade policy

 The Council is committed to a strong, rules-based multilateral trading system.
-Responsible EU trade policy is accompanied by a high level of transparency and an effective communication with citizens about benefits and challenges of trade an open markets.
+Responsible EU trade policy is accompanied by a high level of transparency and an effective communication with citizens about the benefits and challenges of trade an open markets.

 The EU manages trade relations with third countries in the form of trade agreements.
 They are designed to create better trading opportunities and overcome barriers to trade.